miguelsilva5989/fps-lang/README.md

 # FPS Lang

-A `frames per second` meme programming language 🙃
+A `frames per second` meme programming language 🙃 written in `Rust`

 The concept of this language is to execute statements on a `per frame` level

-This lexing/parsing concept is based on the book [Crafting Interpreters](https://craftinginterpreters.com/)
+The lexing/parsing concept is based on the book [Crafting Interpreters](https://craftinginterpreters.com/)

 The weird `FPS` part was just a silly idea I had when thinking about `frames per second` in video games 🙃

+All lexing and parsing was initally developed completelly manual without using any third-party libraries.
+I might change this in the future.

+Currently I'm not using any lifetimes or Arc/Rc/RefCell as I was too deep into development when I wanted to make this change.
+I might be adding this in the future in order to remove all those **ugly** `.clone()` 👌

 ## Logic